dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 * Your local `git` repository becomes associated with a remote Heroku repository, usually named `heroku`, when you push.

-* When you push, Heroku runs the buildpack that you specified.
+* Every time you push, Heroku runs the buildpack that you specified.

 * In addition to other tasks, this buildpack runs `pub build`.